M1Sports20/TkApi.NET/readme.txt

 TkApi.NET is an implementation of the TradeKing API in .NET.

-This project is in the beta stage.
-Currently, only the low level API has been implemented.
-These API calls are a one to one mapping as described by TradeKing's API Documentation 04/13/2011.
+This project is in the alpha stage.
+Most of the API is feature complete.
+However, it has not been tested.
+I do not recommend using this in its current state.

 This project depends on the JSON.NET 3.5 DLL which can be found at http://json.codeplex.com/